Sheikhharis311/esp32-evil-twin/README.md

 ---

-# 🚨 ESP32 Evil Twin WiFi Hacking | Deauthentication & Captive Portal 🚨
+# 🚨 ESP32 Evil Twin WiFi Hacking 🚨

 > **Disclaimer:** This project is for **educational purposes only**.
 Use it responsibly and legally.
 Unauthorized attacks on networks are illegal in most countries. 🌐🔒